 GeneCards Summary for BMI1 Gene

 BMI1 (BMI1 Proto-Oncogene, Polycomb Ring Finger) is a Protein Coding gene.
 Diseases associated with BMI1 include Mantle Cell Lymphoma and Erythroplakia.
-Among its related pathways are Cellular Senescence (REACTOME) and SUMOylation.
+Among its related pathways are Transcriptional misregulation in cancer and Metabolism of proteins.
 Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is COMMD3-BMI1.

 UniProtKB/Swiss-Prot Summary for BMI1 Gene

 Component of a Polycomb group (PcG) multiprotein PRC1-like complex, a complex class required to maintain the transcriptionally repressive state of many genes, including Hox genes, throughout development.
 PcG PRC1 complex acts via chromatin remodeling and modification of histones; it mediates monoubiquitination of histone H2A 'Lys-119', rendering chromatin heritably changed in its expressibility (PubMed:15386022, PubMed:16359901, PubMed:26151332, PubMed:16714294, PubMed:21772249, PubMed:25355358, PubMed:27827373).
 The complex composed of RNF2, UB2D3 and BMI1 binds nucleosomes, and has activity only with nucleosomal histone H2A (PubMed:21772249, PubMed:25355358).
 In the PRC1-like complex, regulates the E3 ubiquitin-protein ligase activity of RNF2/RING2 (PubMed:15386022, PubMed:26151332, PubMed:21772249).